kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

    * - offset
      - int
      - Defines the ID to start listing from, part of the URI
-     - The provided ID is not included, i.e. if the 2nd ID is defined, then the list starts from the 3rd.
+     - The offset of the first contact ID is 0.
    * - limit
      - int
      - Defines how many IDs are listed, part of the URI